Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/model/index.rst

-   Continuous-time model for an induction machine drive.
+   Continuous-time model for machine drives.

-   This interconnects the subsystems of an induction machine drive and provides an interface to the solver.
+   This interconnects the subsystems of a machine drive and provides an interface to the solver.

-   :param converter: Inverter model.
+   :param converter: Converter model.
-   :type converter: Inverter
+   :type converter: Inverter | FrequencyConverter
-   :param machine: Induction machine model.
+   :param machine: Machine model.
-   :type machine: InductionMachine
+   :type machine: InductionMachine | SynchronousMachine
    :param mechanics: Mechanics model.
-   :type mechanics: Mechanics
+   :type mechanics: Mechanics | TwoMassMechanics